Chemaclass/php-best-practices/team-work/knowledge-sharing.md

 ## Tech talks

 For bigger development-teams, it makes sense to share their knowledge timeboxing some time for them in order to talk and discuss any recently tech-related discovering or learned topic.

+## Writting blog-posts

+It helps to the team members to consolidate and share with the external world some interesing tech-topics, as well within their team.

+An option for this it might be having your own [Medium account](https://medium.com/@chemaclass).